 In conclusion, this statement outlines that the repairs and upgrade works are a necessary upgrade to prevent further disrepair to other elements of the building.
-The works included in the proposal have been carefully considered to preserve the historic nature of the building whilst keeping the building useable and comfortable for all users.
+The works included in the proposal have been carefully considered to preserve the historic nature of the building whilst keeping the building useable and comfortable for all users, whilst helping the school to meet their decarbonisation objectives.
 With these points in mind it is hoped that the Office will be able to support this application.